 Turning Customers Away – Why?

-I’m finding it increasingly strange what some businesses will do to keep customers away.
+I’m finding it increasingly strange that some businesses are turning customers away – why?

 So I decided to play a game – I ordered drinks and just deserts to see what they would do.
-All the time I was there, I observed other customers coming, and then been cordially sent away, while the staff had no work to do – Bizarre?
+All the time I was there, I saw the staff with no work to do, cordially sending other customers away as they arrived—bizarre!

 Now I accept that when a bistro or restaurant is full; then you only want customers that will be eating.
-But when a restaurant is empty and past lunch time, rules need to change.
-How much is been lost each hour, each day, each year by customers been turned away – and will those customers be back?
+But when a restaurant is empty and past lunchtime, rules need to change.
+How much is been lost each hour, each day, each year by customers being turned away – and will those customers be back?

 After all, a dripping tap will still fill the bucket!